Germany considers sale of Deutsche Telekom shares

-Germany has a 31.9 percent stake in the former monopoly, worth about 16 billion euros ($22 billion), with 17.4 percent of that held by state development bank KfW.
+Germany has a 31.9 percent stake in the former monopoly, worth about 16 billion euros ($22 billion), with 17.4 percent of that held by state development bank KfW KFW.UL.

 The sources told Reuters that KfW had invited banks to make proposals for a share placement.